JordanMajd/MissionControl/Docs/Modding.md

 # Modding Mars First Logistics Demo

 ⚠ Do at your own risk.
-It is recommended to back up the game before modifying ⚠
+It is recommended to back up the game before modifying. ⚠

-These instructions are for Windows, however the same procedure works for all platforms by using the appropriate dll for your platform.
+These instructions are for Windows, however the same procedure works for all platforms by using the appropriate dll.

 ## Installing BepInEx